-Scholarships, Discounts, and Allowances
+Scholarship Discounts and Allowances

-Student tuition and fee revenue is reported net of scholarships, discounts, and allowances.
-Fee waivers approved by the Board of Governors are included within the scholarships, discounts, and allowances in the Statement of Revenues, Expenses, and Changes in Net Position.
+Tuition and fee revenue is reported net of scholarships, discounts, and allowances.
+Fee waivers approved by the California Community College Board of Governors are included within the scholarships, discounts, and allowances in the Statement of Revenues, Expenses and Changes in Net Position.
 Scholarship discounts and allowances represent the difference between stated charges for enrollment fees and the amount that is paid by students or third parties making payments on the students' behalf.

-Federal Financial Assistance Programs
+Financial Assistance Programs

-The District participates in federally funded Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), and Federal Work-Study programs, as well as other programs funded by the Federal government.
-Financial aid to students is either reported as operating expenses or scholarship allowances, which reduce revenues.
-The amount reported as operating expense represents the portion of aid that was provided to the student in the form of cash.
-Scholarship allowances represent the portion of aid provided to students in the form of reduced tuition.
-These programs are audited in accordance with Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+The District participates in federally funded Pell Grants, Supplemental Educational Opportunity Grants (SEOG), and Federal Work-Study programs, as well as other programs funded by the Federal government and State of California.
+Financial aid provided to the student in the form of cash is reported as an operating expense in the Statement of Revenues, Expenses and Changes in Net Position.
+Federal financial assistance programs are audited in accordance with Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.